 Tom Murphy VII Listenquest is when I systematically listen to every CD in my collection.
 Takes years.
-Poll: If I receive a complimentary "Sounds of Indian Cinema" CD inside a box of Indian food during a Listenquest, do I have to listen to this?
-6 years ago · Comment
+Poll: If I receive a complimentary "Sounds of Indian Cinema" CD inside a box of Indian food during a Listenquest, do I have to listen to this? almost 7 years ago · Comment

 There will be two Sick Ridiculous concerts

 (21 Mar 2011 at 18:26)

 Guys this is for real.
 Listen.
 Guys.
 Serious.
 Sick Ridiculous, my band, is playing two shows in the next few weeks, as part of our Q2 Relaunch.
 Get ready for multiple posters:

 See?
 No joke.
 Posters, like with an s, and everything.
 And the thing is, the difference between the posters, meaning in design aesthetic, that is, total, is like a metaphor for how these shows will be totally completely utterly non-redundant.
 Not one song will be repeated betwixt them, except for our very newest song, which has never been heard before.
 So worst case repetition scenario, if you go to both shows, is that you hear one awesome song that you never heard, twice.
 Big whoop.
 Worst case scenario if you miss one, is you might miss out on special treats.
 More info on this topic as soon as our PR department lifts the press embargo.